phromo/musiccard/README.md

 Uses two-sided cards -- one with album art, back with QR codes, to control your music player (mopidy or spotify).

+## Demo

+Demo video from 2016: https://ixd.ai/musiccard .. an update is due soon =)

 ## History

 - 2012 :: initial concept inspired by RFID/NFC-based cards